 Adrian Uribarri helps organizations and their leaders tell their stories.
 He specializes in communications strategy for socially responsible causes that have the potential to create lasting civic change through education, public policy and the media.
 His work has helped organizations earn placements in The New York Times, The Washington Post Magazine, Education Week and Playbill, among other publications.

 His writing and editing has appeared in the Los Angeles Times, San Francisco Chronicle and Orlando Sentinel, and his book credits include contributions to Creative Editing and Journalism Ethics: A Casebook of Professional Conduct for News Media.
-He speaks regularly at national conferences on education, media and men's issues, and he has lectured, in English and Spanish, at universities across Central and South America.
 He is the recipient of several international travel grants from the U.S. Department of State, and he was one of 10 journalists who represented U.S. news media during a 2008 exchange visit to Taiwan.

 He grew up in Miami, graduated from the University of Florida, and lives in Manhattan with his wife, Nicole.